 So what does our Tenant Protector Plan coverage provide?

-A limit of liability for “tenant-caused” negligent losses, which unfortunately accounts for more than half of property losses the commercial insurance industry experiences.
+A limit of liability for “tenant-caused” negligent losses, which unfortunately account for more than half of property losses the commercial insurance industry experiences.
 Consider your tenant that starts cooking and falls asleep, only to burn your kitchen down, or the tenant that leaves a candle burning when they go to bed and it burns out your living room.
 Your property insurance company will step in and make you whole again, but in doing so may decide to increase your insurance costs over time (in an attempt to recover some or all the funds paid to repair your home after the fire, regardless if you’ve done nothing wrong).
 Engaging in our Tenant Protector Plan can transfer the responsibility for these losses to the negligent party, and will reimburse your property carrier (up to your limit of liability) for what they paid out for these “tenant-caused” losses.
 This goes a long way in helping to manage your loss history, avoid cost increases, and stabilize your property rates over time.

 Also included is a $10,000 sublimit of coverage for your tenant’s contents.
 Consider a lightning strike to one of your investment properties that burns the house down, leaving your tenants displaced.
 Your property coverage does not provide any coverage for your tenant’s personal belongings, they must have a renters policy to have coverage for their lost items.
 This included sublimit will help them start over, and to replace at least some of what they’ve lost.

 Our Tenant Protector Plan also includes a $2,500 contents sublimit for non-negligent affected tenants.
-Think about the fourplex you own, you get a call that tenant A left the stove on, fell asleep and caused a kitchen fire.
+Think about the fourplex you own, you get a call that tenant A left the stove on, fell asleep, and caused a kitchen fire.
 The fire department was called to put out the blaze, but in doing so caused water damage to units B, C, and D (not to mention the smoke damage suffered to each of these units).
 This sublimit would pay tenants B, C, and D $2,500 respectively to replace their damaged belongings.
-(This coverage carriers a maximum of $7,500 per occurrence.)
+(This coverage carries a maximum of $7,500 per occurrence.)